toshsharma/brackets-bookmarks/README.md

 ### Notes

-- Bookmarks are set on lines (one bookmark per line)
+- Bookmarks can be set on individual lines (one bookmark per line)
 - Bookmarks are cleared when an open document is updated outside of Brackets (causing the document to be reloaded within Brackets)

 ## Future